 I’d like to talk about something that I feel isn’t talked about enough – periods.
-And specifically, how to have an eco friendly period.
+And specifically, eco-friendly period products.

-Before you roll your eyes and click off the page I want to make it clear that when it comes to periods (and most aspects of life to be honest) I’m firmly of the belief that people with perods should do whatever works best for them, so there is no judgement at all in this post if none of these ideas are for you.
-I just wanted to put some ideas out there that you may or may not have heard of with no expectation that you have to give them a go.
+Before you roll your eyes and click off the page, I want to make it clear that when it comes to periods (and most aspects of life to be honest) I’m firm in the belief that people with periods should do whatever works best for them.

 Menstrual cups are probably the first thing your brain defaults to when it comes to eco-friendly period products.
 However, to be honest, and perhaps to your surprise, I was never really on board with the idea of a menstrual cup.
-I would go as far to say I was a bit grossed out by the idea.
+I would go as far as to say I was a bit grossed out by the idea.
 So I understand if you are too.
 It wasn’t until after I had my first child that I became a lot more relaxed about the idea.

-It does takes a bit of practice to insert and remove a menstrual cup properly, and to start to feel comfortable using it (much like the learning curve when you first start to use tampons) but once it’s in the cup can stay there for 12 hours, so there’s no need to take it out when you’re not at home.
+It does take a bit of practice.
+First to insert and remove a menstrual cup properly.
+And also to start to feel comfortable using it (much like the learning curve when you first start to use tampons).
+However, once it’s in the cup can stay there for 12 hours.
+Therefore, for the most part, there’s no need to take it out when you’re not at home.
 It’s easily cleaned, and there’s no risk of Toxic Shock Syndrome, even if you forget to take it out.

-There are a few suppliers of menstrual cups in the UK.
+There are quite a few suppliers of menstrual cups in the UK.
 The most popular one is Moon Cup – available at Ethical Superstore.
-Moon Cup comes in two sizes – one if you’re under 30, and one if you’re over 30 and/or have had a child (which makes you feel really good about yourself and your body!), but there are heaps of other eco-friendly period product brands available at &Keep, including cups from TOTM and Nudie.
+Moon Cup comes in two sizes – one if you’re under 30, and (slightly horrifyingly!) one if you’re over 30 and/or have had a child.
+However, there are heaps of other eco-friendly period product brands available at &Keep, including cups from TOTM and Nudie.

-Period Pants are a new concept to me and something I haven’t tried.
-Essentially they are absorbent pants you wear during your period, without the need for any other sanitary protection, that you then just pop in the wash and re-use time and again.
+Period Pants are essentially absorbent pants that you wear during your period, without the need for any other sanitary protection.
+You then pop them in the wash and reuse them time and again.

 Washable Sanitary Towels

 Washable sanitary towels are exactly as the name implies.
-If you’re akin with washable nappies these will be a walk in the park to you.
-You just need to carry around a wet bag (the selection at Etsy is the best) with you to place your towels in when you’re done using them, and then pop them in the washing machine.
+If you’re familar with washable nappies then these will be a walk in the park for you.
+You just need to carry around a wet bag (the selection at Etsy is the best) with you to place your towels in when you’re done using them and then pop them in the washing machine.

 I think the main drawback for some will be the need to carry used ones around with you.
-Personally, because of having kids, I’m used to carrying soiled/wet washable nappies in a zipped wet bag in my nappy bag so personally I wouldn’t have a problem with carrying washable sanitary towels in a similar fashion, but I know not everyone is into the idea.
+Personally, because of having kids, I’m used to carrying soiled/wet washable nappies in a zipped wet bag in my nappy bag.
+As such, I don’t have a problem with carrying washable sanitary towels in a similar fashion.
+However, I know not everyone is into the idea.
 If you are not comfortable with this idea, then I would try some of the other eco-friendly period product options suggested.

-Essential a natural tampon.
-In our modern world this is probably considered the most ‘out-there’ option in terms of eco friendly period options, and not one that I’ve tried, but I’d be keen to hear from readers who have tried or do use sea sponges about their experiences with them.
+Sea sponges are essentially natural tampons.
+In our modern world, this is probably considered the most ‘out-there’ option in terms of eco-friendly period products.
+It’s also not one that I’ve tried.
+However, I’m keen to hear from readers who have tried or do use sea sponges about their experiences with them.

-My gut feeling is that sea sponges would be a little trickier to use as you would need to rinse them on a regular basis (as much as you would need to change a tampon or a pad) so may be difficult to use when you’re not at home.
+The drawback with sea sponges is that you would need to rinse them on a regular basis (as much as you would need to change a tampon or a pad).
+Therefore, it may be difficult to use when you’re not at home.
 And as they are natural sponge rather than synthetic then if you’re vegan, sea sponge probably isn’t for you.

-If you’re not convinced by any of the options above, or can’t find an option that will work for you, then an alternative eco friendly period option would be switching to organic tampons or sanitary towels.
+If you’re not convinced by any of the options above, or can’t find an option that will work for you, then an alternative eco-friendly period product option would be switching to organic tampons or sanitary towels.

-I’d be interested to hear your experiences of eco friendly period management.
+I’d be interested to hear about your experiences with eco-friendly period products.
 What have you tried and what do you swear by?
 And what pain relief methods do you use?
-I’m a hot water kind of person myself!
+I’m a hot water bottle kind of person myself!